YingLiu4203/old-dev-blog/_posts/2016-11-27-javascript-function-and-class.md

 ---

 ## 1. Overview
 The `Function` and `Class` are two concepts that confused me for a long time.
-This article is a summary of my reading of http://exploringjs.com/es6.html.
+This article is a summary of my reading of [Exploring ES6](http://exploringjs.com/es6.html).

 ## 2. Function Concept
 ### 2.1.
 Function Roles